eblumpki/AntiHashtag/README.md

 AntiHashtag
 ===========

 Leave hashtags to Twitter!
 This Google Chrome script will remove all trace of hashtags (the # and the following phrase) from Facebook.
+To install, simply save the script.user.js file to your computer, then drag and drop onto Chrome's extension page.